 By Eric Johnson

-A Mormon becomes a member by getting baptized in the LDS Church.
+A Mormon becomes a member by getting baptized by the LDS Church.
 In a general conference talk, Apostle Robert D. Hales said that, at this event, “we ‘take upon [us] the name of Christ’ and enter ‘into the covenant with God that [we will] be obedient unto the end of [our] lives'” (“If You Love Me, Keep My Commandments,” Ensign (Conference Edition), May 2014, p.
 35).
 A church manual states, “When you were baptized, you entered into a covenant with God.
-You promised to take upon yourself the name of Jesus Christ, keep His commandments, and serve Him to the end (see Mosiah 18:8– 10; D&C 20:37).”
-(True to the Faith: A Gospel Reference, 2004, p.
-23)
+You promised to take upon yourself the name of Jesus Christ, keep His commandments, and serve Him to the end (see Mosiah 18:8– 10; D&C 20:37)” (True to the Faith: A Gospel Reference, 2004, p.
+23).